 Solaris Work Teams

-- Housekeeping – Hestia is Nacho Mama!
-We will ensure that group areas (and that includes ten toilets, most out on the property) are maintained in a clean, safe and orderly state.
-Led by: Willow.
+- Housekeeping – will ensure that group areas are maintained in a clean, safe and orderly state.
+That includes ten toilets, most out on the property.
 Shifts throughout the day, most of which involve some hiking.
+Also Housekeeping are the Keepers of the Lost & Found – your misplaced items will be collected in one spot for your retrieval.

-- Kitchen Witches – “Kissin’ wears out – Cookin’ don’t”.
-From the early morning, to, well, the early morning, and all eatings in between.
-Led by: Nancy H. Three shifts available per day, plus duty before the big BBQ social.
+- Kitchen Witches – From the early morning, to, well, the early morning, and all eatings in between.
+Three shifts available per day, and also organizing duty before the big BBQ social.
+There are many types of jobs available in the kitchen:

-- Safety Rangers – keeping us from ourselves.
-They roam.
-They Help.
-They check for water bottles.
-They keep us all okay.
-Led by Ranger Skot.
+- Safety Rangers – They roam, help us carry things (maybe even using the mule), find our campsite, and they check for water and sunscreen.
 Shifts periodically each day, with emphasis on the beginning and end of the festival.

-- Dishwashers – The Studs of the Suds.
+- Dishwashers – Soak.
 Wash.
 Rinse.
 Repeat.
-Led by Steve.
+This team will furnish us with clean dish washing water for each meal time, and assist the Kitchen folk with cleanup.
 Three shifts available per day, outside, and yes, you will get wet on this ride.

 - Go to Paypal,